-Sp ring - First ' 16 Credit Hours
+Spring - First Year

 NURS 192 Health & Illness I 8

 NURS 291 Family Nursing 5

-PSY 262 Support Course 3
+PSY 262 Human Growth & Development (if needed)

-Fall - Second Year 13 Credit Hours NURS 8 292 Health & Illness II 5 NURS 293 Psychiatric Nursing
+Fall - Second Year 13 Credit Hours

+NURS 292 Health & Illness II 8 NURS 293 Psychiatric Nursing 5

-14 Credit Hours Spring - Second Year
+Spring - Second Year 10 Credit Hours

 NURS 294 Health & Illness III 8

 NURS 298 Professionalism and Leadership in Nursing 2

-5

-BIOL 211 Support Course 4
+BIOL 211 General Microbiology (if needed)

-- All prerequisite courses must be successfully completed prior to program entry. - Support courses marked () can be taken during the core curriculum.
+- \ All prerequisite courses must be successfully completed prior to program entry. - \\ Support courses marked (\\) can be taken during the core curriculum.
 These courses must be successfully completed with a grad of "C" or better in the semester in which they are shown above to be allowed to continue in the nursing program.
 Support courses (to the left) are not counted in semester credit hour totals. - Please note that core nursing classes designated with the NURS prefix follow a different grading scale requiring an 80% to successfully complete the course and continue on in the nursing program. - The curriculum is planned sequentially so that if a student drops, withdraws from, or fails any core course, he/she will need to withdraw from the nursing program.
 Please consult the Nursing Student Handbook for more details regarding withdraw policy and failed courses.